BodenAI/BodenAVMDataset/README.md

 ## Introduction

 Boden Around View Monitor Dataset is a newly large-scale dataset for study and application purpose.
 It contains 20k images with mannully labeled annotations.

 The images in this dataset were Arround-view images synthesized from four fisheye cameras.
+Detailed description of images:
+* Resolution: 1024*1024
+* View Range: 15m*15m

+**Sensor setup**:
+* Fisheye Camera
+  * HFOV: 216
+  * VFOV: 124
+  *
-**Sensor setup and fully equipped vehicle**:
+and fully equipped vehicle:
 ![](figures/vehicle.png)

 **Scenes**: The dataset was recorded in various indoor and outdoor parking sites.
 When collecting outdoor data, different illumination conditions and weather conditions were considered.